Using standards as quality benchmarks

 Cost and time-effectiveness

-Using the knowledge that is contained in standards can save time and money during a product's research and development.
+Using the knowledge contained within standards can help to save time and money during a product's research and development.
 You can also reduce the risk of ending up with an inferior or unsuccessful product.
 If you, your suppliers and customers are all working to specified standards there will be fewer misunderstandings - saving time and money all round.

 Legal compliance